xeals/lapilai/docs/guide/0-index.md

 ---
 title: How to play
 permalink: /guide/faq
+excerpt: >
+    An introduction to Lapis Re:LiGHTs, the guide, and frequently asked questions.
 ---

 Welcome to the guide!
 This site will aim to not only introduce the basics of